 - Can’t be mailed back to claim guarantee once you have loaded gas inside

 The Makita BHX2500CA is a 4 stroke engine leaf blower with a fuel tank capacity of 17.6 ounces.
-The gas powered leaf blower incorporates the mechanical automatic engine decompression resulting in easier starting mechanism and quiet running.
+The gas-powered leaf blower incorporates the mechanical automatic engine decompression resulting in an easier starting mechanism and quiet running.